 Head of Product Safety, Maritime Services, BAE Systems

 “A good event to go and meet industry leading experts and absorb key and practical information to use in your projects”

 Project Engineer, AEGIS Engineering Systems

-"It was a conference that would be of use to those involved in taking investment decisions in a capital intensive industry with process safety risks"
+"This event would be of use to those involved in taking investment decisions in a capital intensive industry with process safety risks"